 In this unit students study three or more performance styles from a range of social, historical and cultural contexts.
 They examine drama traditions of ritual and storytelling to devise performances that go beyond recreation and/or representation of real life as it is lived.

 This unit focuses on creating, presenting and analysing a devised solo and/or ensemble performance that includes real or imagined characters and is based on stimulus material that reflects personal, cultural and/or community experiences and stories.
+This unit also involves analysis of a student's own performance work and a work by professional drama performers.

-Unit 2: Australian Identity
+Unit 2: Australian identity